calypr/IDP-Frontend/pull_request_template.md

 - [ ] Reviewer has tested this feature locally

 ## Testing Checklist
+*Add what is necessary to test this PR below.
+Keep the relevant existing functionality tests below that are related/affected.
+Delete the rest*

 **Apps Page**
 - [ ] All Apps are clickable and reroute you to a new site